adafruit/Adafruit_CircuitPython_AzureIoT/README.rst

 ESP32 AirLift Networking
 ========================

+*NOTE* currently the ESP32 AirLift is not supported due to the requirment of `ssl`, which is only on boards with native WiFi.

 To use this library, you will need to create an ESP32_SPI WifiManager, connected to WiFi.
 You will also need to set the current time, as this is used to generate time-based authentication keys.
 One way to do this is with the following code:

 .. code-block:: python